JustinMountain/personal-blog/posts/blocking-ads-on-my-home-network.md

 I've been using an ad blocker in my web browser for as long as I knew they existed.
 They do the job they're supposed to do and they do it very well and they often do it better than the solution outlined below.
 The problem is that they only work in the browser; they won't block application telemetry nor will they work on mobile devices.
 I wanted a solution that would work for all devices on my local network.
 Enter Pi-hole.

 Originally designed to work with the Raspberry Pi, Pi-hole is a DNS sinkhole that works by intercepting DNS requests and checking if they match a list of blacklisted domains.
-If the requested site is on the list, the Pi-hole returns null, effectively saying *there's no website at that address.* Pi-hole can do a bunch of other things like handle DHCP and create local DNS, but here I'll be focusing on setting it up as a DNS sinkhole.
+If the requested site is on the list, the Pi-hole returns null, effectively saying *'there's no website at that address.'* Pi-hole can do a bunch of other things like handle DHCP and create local DNS, but here I'll be focusing on setting it up as a DNS sinkhole.
 I'll be running Pi-hole in a [Docker container](/posts/running-docker-in-my-homelab) on [my repurposed laptop server](/posts/repurposing-an-old-laptop)

 ### 🥧 Installing Pi-hole